article-index

 Ear infections can be treated in several ways, depending on the root cause, and your vet will decide the best option following consultation and diagnosis.

-Typically, your vet will prescribe a topical medication (such as ear drops) and an ear cleaner to be used alongside, both of which should be administered daily unless specified otherwise.
+Typically, your vet will prescribe a topical medication (such as ear drops) and an ear cleaner to be used alongside, both of which should be administered once or twice daily unless specified otherwise.

 How to Give a Cat Ear Drops